 Why did you choose to do research in the field of adult learning and education?

 "I am trained as a historian and for this reason involved in mapping social changes over time.
 It is a wonderful challenge to study the implementation of lifelong learning all over the world.
 What is going on?
 Why are the results so different when we doing comparisons?
 How can I explain the ups and the downs?"

-Søren Ehlers, Dr. Paed. is Adjunct Professor, University of Science & Technology, Meghalaya and Distinguished Professor at the International Institute for Adult & Lifelong Education, India.
+Søren Ehlers, Dr. Paed. is Chairman at the Center for Lifelong Learning, University of Science & Technology, Meghalaya and Distinguished Professor at the International Institute for Adult & Lifelong Education, India.
 He has been teaching and doing research at Aarhus University Denmark and in other Danish institutions and has been travelling widely for the same, all over the globe and has many publications and projects to his credit including the first Masters in Lifelong Learning (MALLL) in Europe.

-SINGH, S./EHLERS, S. (2020): Employability as a Global Norm: Comparative Study of Transnational Employability Policies from OECD, World Bank Group, UNESCO and ILO.
-In Egetenmeyer, R. and Boffo, V. (Eds.)
-International and Comparative Studies in Adult and Continuing Education, Firenze University Press: Florence: 131-147.
+SINGH, S. & EHLERS, S. (2020).
+Employability as a Global Norm: Comparative Study of Transnational Employability Policies from OECD, World Bank Group, UNESCO and ILO.
+In R. Egetenmeyer and V. Boffo (Eds.)
+International and Comparative Studies in Adult and Continuing Education, Firenze University Press: Florence.